mitinarseny/dotfiles/README.md

 # @mitinarseny dotfiles
-> Clean and robust dotfiles for development on macOS and Linux with ❤️
+> Clean and robust dotfiles for development on macOS and Linux.

 ## Install
 ```sh